Ola-UWO/Grace-Hopper/README.md

 -Cleaned up the database implementation and added loose RLS

+- Replaced the hard-coded Manager Logs list with a dynamic CollectionView that loads the most recent entries from the `manager_logs` table.
+Added the `ManagerLog` model and database retrieval methods to support live data.

 Sprint 2 changes:

 -Made all necessary screens as of this version of the app (some new features are in discussion)